youjin1207/IVs_inMultiRD/README.md

 - `Code/simple_sim.R`: generates the main simulation studies with five, individual-specific cutoffs and ran simulations while varying the value of a parameter(s) that could create the bias for each analysis.
 Both of a sharp and a fuzzy regression discontinuity design can be considered.

 - `Code/cluster_sim.R`: generates the simulation studies with cluster-level cutoffs

-- `Code/preprocess.R`: illustrates the pre-processing procedure from the original data

 - `Code/realdata.R`: analyzes the real data application studies using the administrative data from Romania.
 There are 21 towns available each of which has own cutoff for entering the best school.